open-minded adjective adjective: open-minded 1.willing to consider new ideas; unprejudiced. We all want to …

-The article is a continuation of my previous where I described why including minimum 25-35% of proteins to your diet is necessary for your health as well as described the best sources of protein for vegetarians.
+The article is a continuation of my previous where I described where do vegetarians get protein from and why including minimum 25-35% of proteins to your diet is necessary for your health as well as described the best sources of protein for vegetarians.

-As some of previously listed can come across as hard to find or expensive, in that part I would like to focus on cheap, easy to get and prepare foods which are also excellent fiber sources.
+As some of the previously listed can come across as hard to find or expensive, in that part, I would like to focus on cheap, easy to get and prepare foods which are also excellent fibre sources.

 (11g per 100g)

 Low-fat cottage cheese is often recommended on diet programs because it provides plenty of protein, without a lot of fat and calories.
 When paired with fresh fruit it provides a balanced meal of protein and carbohydrates.